 Plant-based foods to consume for your daily dose of protein

 It is all in the past!
-Animal-based protein is no longer considered superior to plant based foods.
-Over the years, owing to health reasons, moral reasons or in an attempt to shift to a more sustainable choice dietary option, plant based protein foods have witnessed a rise in demand and consumptionn inclination towards them.
+Animal-based protein is no longer considered superior to plant-based protein alternatives.
+Over the years, owing to health reasons, moral reasons or in an attempt to shift to a more sustainable choice dietary option, vegetarian protein sources have witnessed a rise in demand and consumption inclination towards them.

-However, with thousands of articles and ads telling you different things, it may become a little tiring to decide what plant based protein food suits your diet best.
-And so, we looked over the Internet and brought you a brief list of plant- based foods that can take care of your daily protein intake.
+However, with thousands of articles and ads telling you different things, it may become a little tiring to decide what are the best plant based protein food that suits your diet.
+And so, we looked over the Internet and brought you a brief list of high protein vegetarian foods in India that can take care of your daily protein intake.